 Intro

 In this project, I was interested in working with a new stack, so I took on a project to build a card game with React, GraphQL, Django, and Postgres.
-This project was a foray into developing the frontend, establishing GraphQL model types, configuring a Django application, and setting up a PostgreSQL database, all containerized with Docker and orchestrated by robust make commands.
-The project was my first time using both Django, GraphQL, and react-redux .
+This project was a foray into developing the frontend, establishing GraphQL model types, configuring a Django application, and setting up a PostgreSQL database, all containerized with Docker and orchestrated by robust Makefile commands.
+The project was my first time using Django, GraphQL, and react-redux

 Game Rules

-• The goal is to end up with the last hand having at least one ace
+- The goal is to end up with the last hand having at least one ace.

-• The game is "over" if all the aces in the deck have been dealt/exhausted before the last hand
+- The game is "over" if all the aces in the deck have been dealt/exhausted before the last hand.

 Frontend App

 I first built the frontend app (without any GraphQL) with all the state (deck, hand, aces left) as in-memory data.
-The time consuming part here was setting up all the CSS - especially for intricate pieces like the card suit (club/ace/heart/diamond in different orientations), the card animation and rotation, and the overall layout.
+The time-consuming part here was setting up all the CSS—especially for intricate pieces like the card suit (club/ace/heart/diamond in different orientations), the card animation and rotation, and the overall layout.

 The standalone frontend app is here: https://card-game-frontend.vercel.app/